s3-DreamTeam/frontend/README.md

 4. Select "Start Debugging"
 7. To stop it, click the red square in the menu that appeared at the top middle of your screen
 8. Changes in your code can be automatically loaded into the running app by just saying your modified file.

+# Important
+- `.env.dev` is the environnement variables (like ports and URLs) used by YOU.
+- `.env.prod` is the environnement variables (like ports and URLs) used by the SERVER.
+- ONLY CHANGE shit in `.env.dev`
+- Everytime you do, hot reload WON't WORK.